raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ### Creating an HTTP request handler in Scheme

 Next, add a Scheme script of an HTTP request handler in the `src` directory.
-Add the following code to the `src/handler.scm` file.
+Add the following codes to the `src/handler.scm` file.

 ```scheme
 (import